 Controlled box was used to mimic the removal of gaseous formaldehyde indoors.

 Removal of gaseous formaldehyde with a houseplant was monitored in real time.

 Planting can effectively shorten the time required to remove gaseous formaldehyde.

 A novel emitting source can release slowly the volatile pollutant for a long-term study.

 Formaldehyde is the most common volatile organic compound (VOC) emitted from household materials and is associated with many health risks, including sick building syndrome.
 A potted Hedera helix was used as an air purifier to remove the gaseous formaldehyde.
 Development of a test platform is necessary to evaluate the indoor performance of air cleaning protocols.
-The box modulation with a novel emitting source of volatile pollutants was applied in an air quality monitoring experiment to mimic a non-ventilated workplace.
-The environmental conditions and the pollutant concentrations in the air were measured in real time and the monitoring data was uploaded to cloud storage media by a wireless technique.
-Our results demonstrate, compared with natural dissipation, a 70% decrease in the required time to achieve 1.0 ppm of gaseous formaldehyde was achieved using the biological purifier.
-In addition, the effect of photo-regulation was not significant in use of potted plants to remove gaseous formaldehyde.
-Our study can provide an accurate and available platform for the public to determine if the health risks of VOCs in their building space.
+The box modulation with a novel volatile pollutant-emitting source was applied in an air quality monitoring experiment to mimic a non-ventilated workplace.
+The environmental conditions and the pollutant concentrations in the air were measured in real time, and the monitoring data was uploaded to cloud storage media by a wireless technique.
+Compared with natural dissipation, our results demonstrate a 70% decrease in the required time to achieve 1.0 ppm of gaseous formaldehyde using the biological purifier.
+In addition, the effect of photo-regulation was not significant in the use of potted plants to remove gaseous formaldehyde.
+Our study provides an accurate and available platform for the public to determine the health risks of VOCs in their buildings.

 Keywords: Air cleaning; Phyto-degradation; Ornamental plant; Gas sensor; Photoreaction